-The Stöckli Stormrider 95 is a scalpel.
-Swiss-engineered, precision-tuned, lighter than you'd expect for a metal ski.
-It won SKI Magazine's #1 all-mountain ranking for 2026, and the reason is simple: it does everything well and nothing clumsily.
-The Nordica Enforcer 94 is a sledgehammer wrapped in velvet.
-Dual titanal, heavier construction, enormous stability.
+The Stöckli Stormrider 95 is the scalpel.
+It carries the same two layers of titanal, but a lighter three-wood core and careful tuning let it stay damp without getting heavy.
+SKI Magazine named it the best all-mountain ski for experts in 2026, and the reason is simple: it does everything well and nothing clumsily.
+The Nordica Enforcer 94 is the sledgehammer wrapped in velvet.
+Same two titanal sheets, but a heavier build and an elastomer core deliver more raw damping and stability.
 It doesn't finesse its way down the mountain — it overpowers it.

 Same category.
-Opposite philosophies.
+Same metal count.
+Opposite weight-and-core philosophies.
 Here's how they compare dimension by dimension.

-The Enforcer 94 takes the opposite approach.
-Dual titanal sheets — two full layers of metal running tip to tail — sandwiching a Pulse Core of poplar and beech.
-Add a rubber damper underfoot for vibration absorption.
-The result is a ski that weighs in around 2,050–2,100g per ski, roughly 200g heavier per foot than the Stormrider.
-That extra weight isn't wasted — it goes directly into dampening and raw stability.
+The Enforcer 94 carries the same two titanal sheets, but builds heavier on purpose.
+Between the metal sits Nordica's elastomer Pulse Core — wood plus an elastomer layer tuned to soak up vibration — and a True Tip running the metal closer to the ends.
+The result is a ski that weighs in around 2,090g per ski at 179, roughly 200g heavier per foot than the Stormrider.
+That extra mass isn't wasted — it goes straight into damping and stability.

 Head to Head: Seven Dimensions